-The statewide estimate for deer (mule and white-tailed) hunters was 150,343 in 2020, compared to 148,358 in 2019 and a 1986-2019 average of 163,264.
-The number of deer hunters in Montana peaked at 201,576 in 1994, decreased to 148,736 in 1998, and has remained relatively stable since that time.
+The statewide estimate for deer (mule and white-tailed) hunters was 148,393 in 2021, which is lower than the 150,342 in 2021 and a 1986-2020 average of 162,895.
+The number of deer hunters in Montana peaked at 201,576 in 1994, decreased to 148,461 in 1999, and has remained relatively stable since that time.

 Since 2001, mule deer harvest regulations across Montana have been determined by following guidelines outlined by the state's Adaptive Harvest Management (AHM) plan.
 This plan provides harvest regulation guidelines for antlered and antlerless mule deer based on recruitment, population surveys, and hunter harvest data for five population management units which were developed based on ecotype.
-Working within these guidelines, biologists have reduced antlerless harvest opportunity as modern populations have trended down (Figure 2).
+Working within these guidelines, biologists have reduced antlerless harvest opportunity as modern populations have trended down (Figure 1).
 Beginning in 2016, a portion of southwest Montana has allowed liberal antlerless mule deer opportunities, outside of AHM plan guidelines, with the hypothesis that declining populations are being influenced more by habitat limitations than by hunter harvest.
 This effort is currently being implemented and monitored with an experimental approach that may inform future AHM guidelines for southwest Montana.